 Through the five hundred pages of Family Matters, Mistry also mourns the Bombay of his past.
 In Yezad’s wistful yearning for his old home, his bitterness over the city’s shifting landscape is apparent.
 Inexplicably, each character and their ancillaries live with one foot stuck still stuck behind – lamenting the loss of the fading Parsi glory and the British street names, their addresses boasted of.

 Yezad is left unsettled, shuffling through the chai-hued photographs his boss had just handed him.
-Mr. Kapoor was a fellow nomad – driving around in expensive cars, looking for the fabled camaraderies of Bombay.
+Mr Kapoor was a fellow nomad – driving around in expensive cars, looking for the fabled camaraderie of Bombay.

 Many years later when I was making the same city my new home, I longed for the sepia-toned Bombay I had read about.
 I walked through Lamington Road, stopping at lone wrought iron gates, hoping to find a familiar name, engraved.
 I waited outside the Wadia Fire Temple, just like Yezad had – knowing too well, that walking in was not an option.

 About a year ago, my taxi grunted to a halt on the side of a frail three-storied building.
 On a sudden, blistering afternoon, somewhere along Peddar Road, I had chanced upon my first find!
 I had never stopped thinking about Nariman Vakeel’s family – and here I was, still tracing their steps through the vestiges of their old home.

 I’ve read Family Matters more times than I can count.
 I remember lines, the page numbers to which they belong and the roads where all the great turns were taken.

 And with every fresh reading, my eyes pry out new details – sometimes, at the cost of my shifting loyalties.
 But the inevitability is always the sense of loss, with which I put the book down.
 Be it fourteen, or twenty-four – the matters of this Parsi family, will always feel like my own.